Benchmarking the Robustness of Semantic Segmentation Models: Conclusion

 \section{Conclusion}

 We have presented a detailed, large-scale evaluation of state-of-the-art semantic segmentation models with respect to real-world image corruptions.
-Based on the study we report various findings about the robustness of specific architectural choices.
-On the one hand, these findings are useful for practitioners to design the right model for their task at hand, where the types of image corruptions are often known.
-On the other hand, our detailed study may help to improve on the state-of-the-art for robust semantic segmentation models.
-When designing a semantic segmentation module for a practical application, such as autonomous driving, it is crucial to understand the robustness of the module with respect to a wide range of image corruptions.
+Based on the study, we can introduce robust model design rules: Atrous convolutions are generally recommended since they increase robustness against many corruptions.
+The vulnerability of Dense Prediction Cell to many corruptions must be considered, especially in low-light and safety-critical applications.
+The ASPP module is important for decent model performance, especially for digitally and geometrically distorted input.
+Global average pooling should always be used on PASCAL VOC 2012.
+Our detailed study may help to improve on the state-of-the-art for robust semantic segmentation models.

 { }